Moose2Model/Moose2Model/README.md

 The intention of this tool is explained in this blogs: [Legacy Code – Storing the mental model in diagrams](https://blogs.sap.com/2017/06/08/legacy-code-storing-the-mental-model-in-diagrams/) and [Software exploration tool for developers (ABAP, SAP, Java, C, Smalltalk, …) – Roadmap](https://blogs.sap.com/2017/07/23/software-exploration-tool-next-steps/).

+It can be used in projects.
+The tool is currently improved, see the Roadmap in the above blog.
+Feel free to open an issue if you find errors or if you would like to have certain functions.

 It can generate diagrams like this:

 ![An example for a dependency graph](https://github.com/RainerWinkler/Moose2Model/raw/master/ExampleDiagram.png)